CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 ## Layout

-A tile is composed of a header immediately followed by a body.
+A tile is composed of two sections: a header immediately followed by a body.

-**Figure 1**: Batched 3D Model layout (dashes indicate optional sections).
+**Figure 1**: Batched 3D Model layout (dashes indicate optional fields).

 ![](figures/layout.png)

 ## Header

-The 20-byte header contains:
+The 20-byte header contains the following fields:

 |Field name|Data type|Description|
 |----------|---------|-----------|